-For private student loans, it’s higher, between 7.81%-9.66%.
+For private student loans, it can run over 14%.
 Even if your interest rate is manageable, your monthly payments may not be so you might consider consolidating your loans to lower that monthly payment.

 Medical facilities often use debt collectors to recoup this money, and if you’ve ever been on the receiving end of a phone call from these collection companies, you know how aggressive they can be and how distressing it is.